gaetanserre/GPEP/README.md

 ## Solvers
 - Default: CMA-ES via the [`GOB`](https://github.com/gaetanserre/GOB) package.
 - You may substitute other global optimizers supported by `gob.optimizers` or implement your own.
 - Because the problem is nonconvex in general (arbitrary expressions), the solver may return locally optimal solutions; treat results as numerical evidence rather than formal proofs.
+As GPEP tries to maximize the minimum of a list of metrics, consider the returned objective value as a lower bound on the worst-case performance.

 ## Example usage
 Estimate the optimal performance of the [SBS](https://proceedings.mlr.press/v258/serre25a.html) method on smooth strongly convex functions.